-We serve as investment advisers to Thompson Taraz Managers Ltd, the investment manager of the Oxford Technology and Innovations EIS Fund (OTIF), which has raised approximately £30m, with £24.8m of this invested in 21 companies as of January 2018.
+Oxford Investment Consultants is investment adviser to Thompson Taraz Managers Ltd, the investment manager of the Oxford Technology and Innovations EIS Fund (OTIF), which has raised approximately £30m, with £25.6m of this invested in 21 companies as of January 2018.

-In so doing, we identify investment opportunities, conduct due diligence and produce detailed research analysis on prospective investments, monitor investments and seek out potential exit opportunities.
+In so doing, Oxford Investment Consultants identifies investment opportunities, conducts due diligence and produces detailed research analysis on prospective investments, monitors investments and seeks potential exit opportunities.

-We work closely with the companies we have invested in, often taking board roles.
+OIC works closely with the companies it has advised investments in, often taking board roles.

 What is the Oxford Technology and Innovations EIS Fund (OTIF)?